adar5h-sth/GamePlanR_Frontend/README.md

 # Sports Venue App and Matchnaking App

-Our project aims to **simplify the process of finding and booking nearby sports venues** while enabling users to arrange games and matches with other players.
+This project aims to **simplify the process of finding and booking nearby sports venues** while enabling users to arrange games and matches with other players.
 We believe this platform can significantly enhance sporting participation by making team game planning easier and more accessible.

 ---